DhruvAtreja/datavisualization_langgraph/README.md

 # SQL Query Visualization Project

 This agent bridges the gap between natural language questions and data visualization, allowing users to questions about a dataset and receive insightful visual representations in response.
 Users can upload a SQLite database or CSV file and ask questions about the data in natural language.
 The agent generates a SQL query based on the user's question, executes it on the database, and formats the results into a visual representation.
-The project is deployed [here](https://data-visualization-frontend-gamma.vercel.app/).

 [Video Demo](demo.mov)